-AA
+MCM6 AA

-Based on your genotype, you are predisposed to metabolise lactose easily.
+Based on your genotype, your predisposition to metabolise lactose properly is average.
 Other genetic and clinical factors may be relevant.

 https://onlinelibrary.wiley.com/doi/full/10.1002/jbmr.83

 Coeliac disease

 Coeliac disease is a systemic autoimmune disorder in which the body reacts to the presence of gluten, which is a protein found in wheat, rye, and barley, and, to a lesser extent, in other cereals.
 Over time, this reaction can damage the lining of the small intestine, preventing it from absorbing some nutrients and causing diarrhoea, fatigue, weight loss, swelling and anaemia.